cabforum/servercert/docs/BR.md

 CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e. Random Value or Request Token) as the Primary Network Perspective.

-This method allows wildcard issuance.

-This method allows pruning domain labels when choosing the ADN.

-This method does not allow CNAME lookups when choosing the ADN.
-Note: Domain name resolution includes processing of CNAMEs, so validation under this method naturally includes processing CNAMES, even when the DNS query type is TXT or CAA.

 ##### 3.2.2.4.8 IP Address

 Confirming the Applicant's control over the ADN by confirming that the Applicant controls an IP address returned from a DNS lookup for A or AAAA records for the ADN in accordance with [Section 3.2.2.5](#3225-authentication-for-an-ip-address).

 CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same IP address as the Primary Network Perspective.

-This method MUST NOT be used for wildcard issuance.

-This method does not allow pruning domain labels when choosing the ADN.

-This method does not allow CNAME lookups when choosing the ADN.

 ##### 3.2.2.4.9 Test Certificate